muritane/coordination-architecture/README.md

 More precisely:

-> A constraint commits the agent to treating distinct world states as behaviorally identical across a specified class of decisions and timescales.
+> A constraint commits the agent to treating distinct world states as behaviorally identical across a specified class of decisions, timescales, and operating conditions.

-Equivalently, constraint design is the deliberate destruction of information, chosen so that future decisions remain cheap, stable, and viable within an assumed regime.
+Constraint design is thus the deliberate destruction of information, chosen so that future decisions remain cheap, stable, and viable under assumed causal invariants.

-This predicts a characteristic tradeoff:
+This implies a characteristic tradeoff:

 * higher upfront modeling and inference cost,
-* fewer downstream decisions,
+* fewer downstream decision points,
-* bounded variance under noise,
+* reduced variance under noise,
-* lower long-term regret within the assumed regime,
+* lower expected regret *within the assumed regime*,
-* increased brittleness under distributional or causal drift if redesign is delayed.
+* increased brittleness under distributional or causal drift if redesign is delayed or blocked.

+Constraints do not eliminate uncertainty; they bound which uncertainties are allowed to matter.

 ---